 There must be enough steps taken to avoid any poor planning and communication.
 It will ultimately result in the situation of project creep.
 Project creep means the project requires more resources such as time, effort, and work.

-For a project, project manager collects information on this project and share with stakeholders.
-This project information base on project specifications, goals, objectives, milestones, budget, project schedule, etc.
+For a project, the project manager collects information on this project and shares it with stakeholders.
+This project information is based on project specifications, goals, objectives, milestones, budget, project schedule, etc.

 As we know that project scope is a legal document that is prepared before launching a project and it is also part of the project plan.
-The purpose of this project scope template is to document and evaluation of project goals, objectives, activities, risks, deliverables.
+The purpose of this project scope template is to document and evaluate project goals, objectives, activities, risks, and deliverables.

 This document also provides essential information about a project to working staff, clients, and stakeholders.
 Employees can get guidelines to complete their daily tasks according to the timeline.

-Working staff may also take help from this scope document template for the decision-making phase and request change in a project if needed.
-Furthermore, keep in the mind project charter and project scope both are different project management documentation, however, there some elements are identical.
+Working staff may also take help from this scope document template for the decision-making phase and request changes in a project if needed.
+Furthermore, keep in mind that the project charter and project scope management plan both are different project management documentation, however, there some elements are identical.